markusthilo/Cirdan/README.md

 # Cirdan

-## Copy to Import/Remote Directory for Data Across Network
+## Copy to Import/Remote Directory Across Network

 Copy directories to a fixed destination and build md5 hashes.
 Some criterias are checked while selecting the source directory.